Sri Chinmoy Mara-Fun Relays

 Free parking is available anywhere along Grand Drive, within Centennial Park.

-See the listing of all who have already entered the inaugural Sri Chinmoy Mara-Fun Relays.
+See the listing of all who have already entered the 2019 Sri Chinmoy Mara-Fun Relays.

 View course map »

 - Before 5pm, 20 Sept: Solo Marathon $47; Relay Teams $120

 - Before 5pm, 18 October: Solo Marathon $70; Relay Teams $160

 - On the day: Solo Marathon $90; Relay Teams $200

 - Trophies for Solo Runners: 1st 7 Under 50; 1st 3 50-59; 1st 2 60-69; 1st 70+ (all M & F)

 - Medallions for all Solo Marathon finishers.

 - Trophies for 1st 3 Relay Teams in Open, All 50+ and All 60+ of All-Female, All-Male and Mixed Teams